carinath/ubb-norcat-norms/README.md

-# Medieverkstedet's Normalization Rules for Cataloging Workflows in Alma
+# Normalization Rules for Cataloging Workflows in Ex Libris Alma